 Major musical artists also drew bigger audiences than ever with more intimate performances.
 Among YouTube’s top music live streams were artists like Brazil’s Marília Mendonça, whose living room singing sessions broke YouTube’s music live stream record with 3.3 million peak concurrent viewers.3

 Streams of lo-fi hip-hop beats have also become gathering places for people looking to focus or relax together.
-Lofi Girl emerged at the centre of this phenomenon; her channel has amassed over 930 million streams from people turning to her for company.4
+Lofi Girl emerged at the center of this phenomenon; her channel has amassed over 930 million streams from people turning to her for company.4

 But videos don’t have to be live to generate a sense of togetherness.
 Simultaneous content — where viewers can follow along while their favorite creators do prerecorded activities — creates similar feelings of community.
 “With me” videos, for example, garnered over 2 billion views globally in 2020.5 Clean with me, decorate with me, or study with me are a handful of ways viewers have been creating community through company.